she-code-africa/DS-ML-Initiative/README.md

 This is the repository for all DS/ML tasks for both Beginners and Intermediates.

 ## Getting Started:
-- Fork this repo (Click on Fork at the top right of your screen)
+- Fork this repo into your GitHub account (Click on Fork at the top right of your screen)
 - Complete the task assigned to your current level
-- Upload your submission or completed task/project into the respective folder.
-E.g: Level 1 --> Intermediate
+- Upload your submission or completed task into the right folder of the forked repo in your GitHub account.
+E.g: Level 1 --> Intermediate folder
-- Click on create a Pull request
-- If you are in BEGINNERS, assign Success Ologunsua (__TheSussex__) as a reviewer.
-If you are in INTERMEDIATE, assign Sharon Ibejih (__sharonibejih__) as a reviewer.
-This way, we can get notified.
-- __PLEASE DO NOT MERGE!__
+- Submit the GitHub link to your completed project on the Google sheet.
+On the sheet, the link should be in the same row as your name and under the right column.

 _You will get feedback thereafter._